zzzprojects/docs/entityframework.net/pages/TBD/documentations/supported-database-providers.md

 ---
 PermaID: 1000095
-Title: Entity Framework Supported Database Providers - Learn About Providers
+Title: Entity Framework Supported Database Providers - Learn More About Providers
 MetaDescription: Unlock the power of Entity Framework by learning how to use database providers in your project.
-LastMod: 2023-02-18
+LastMod: 2025-06-18
 Tags: provider
 ---

-# Entity Framework Supported Database Providers: Discover About Providers
+# Entity Framework Supported Database Providers: Discover More About Providers

-## What database provider are supported in Entity Framework?
+## What database providers are supported in Entity Framework?

-Data Provider is a set of libraries that are used to connect to a database, executing commands, and retrieving results.
-For example, SQL data provider for SQL, Oracle data provider for Oracle, OLE DB data provider for access, excel or mysql, etc.
+A Data Provider is a set of libraries that are used to connect to a database, execute commands, and retrieve results.
+For example, SQL data provider for SQL, Oracle data provider for Oracle, OLE DB data provider for Access, Excel or MySQL, etc.

 Entity Framework uses a provider model to allow EF to be used to access many different databases.